Skip to content

 Some more packages are recommended but not mandatory for a working LibreMesh network.
 Consider avoiding to select the following packages only if the created image is too large and does not fit in the router memory.

-• LibreMesh (or LiMe) → lime-hwd-ground-routing (Manage 802.1q VLANs for ground routing)
+• LibreMesh → lime-hwd-ground-routing (Manage 802.1q VLANs for ground routing)

-• LibreMesh (or LiMe) → lime-debug (libremesh debug utils)
+• LibreMesh → lime-debug (libremesh debug utils)

 Additionally and optionally, httpS for the web interface can be enabled selecting (beware that the web interace will be shown as not trusted):